gitlost/gs-only-pdf-preview/README.md

 The filter can also be used just for performance reasons (especially on Windows systems to save searching the registry and directories).

+Note that the non-filtered values of `have_gs` and `gs_cmd_path` are cached as transients by the plugin for performance reasons, with a lifetime of one day.
+You can clear these transients by de-activating and re-activating the plugin.

 ## Screenshots ##

 ### 1. Before: upload of various PDFs with alpha channels and/or CMYK color spaces resulting in broken previews. ###